Handmade & Handcrafted Jewellery in Melbourne

-Handmade wedding rings generally take anywhere from 8 to 12 hours for a single jeweller to create, whereas handcrafted jewellery takes between 1 to 2 hours to make due to them being produced on a mass scale.
+Handmade wedding rings and engagement rings generally take anywhere from 8 to 12 hours for a single jeweller to create, whereas handcrafted jewellery takes between 1 to 2 hours to make due to them being produced on a mass scale.
 Furthermore, handcrafted items can usually be made by an apprentice jeweller, as finishing and polishing is all that is needed.

 If the store you are buying your designer jewellery from does not go into full details regarding the hand making process, it may mean it is a handcrafted or mass produced piece.
 The hand making process is often looked at as being a very costly process, as it takes a more qualified jeweller to produce it, results in more metal wastage due to filing and metal preparation, and also has a higher labour cost.
 At MDTdesign, we don’t believe in cutting corners.
 What holds your diamonds in place needs to be strong and last the test of time!